yeaske/offline_app/README.md

-frest
+Offline_app
 =====

-REST with Flask

-A sample Flask API to return a hardcoded json (to be replaced by db/file drawn jsons called deeds) and an html page to display the data with ajax.
+A sample html page rendered by flask service, the content of which can work offline.

-Installation
+server Installation
 ------------
 pip install flask